CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

 - disable-config: If true, the script will not run config commands on devices that it connects to

+- telnet-connect: Create connection to new devices as telnet connections instead of ssh connections

 ## Examples
 ### Discovering only Links Between Existing Devices
 By staring with a testbed file and running the following command: